Hitachi-ID/bravura-safe_clients/apps/browser/README.md

 ----------------------------------------------------------------

-Bravura Safe is a modified version of Bitwarden®.
+Bravura Safe is a modified version of Bitwardenï¿½.
 It was developed using Bitwarden open source software.
 Bravura Security, Inc. and Bravura Safe are not affiliated with or endorsed by Bitwarden or Bitwarden, Inc. Bitwarden is a trademark or registered trademark of Bitwarden, Inc. in the United States and/or other countries.

 The original work is available at [https://github.com/bitwarden/server].
 The original documentation is available at [https://bitwarden.com/help/].